tyleryouk/00os-origin/1000xdev/steam-integration/user-directed/user-rules/user-rules-steam-web-api.md

 1.  `README.md`: Provides the main overview, directory structure, and status.
 2.  `workflow.md`: Outlines the detailed development phases, approach, and technical patterns.
 3.  `endpoint-integration-progress.md`: Tracks the specific progress of Steam Web API endpoint integration.
-4.  `final-goal.md`: Defines the ultimate objectives and success criteria for the integration.
-5.  `user-rules-steam-web-api.md`: Contains the operational identity, scope, and rules for the AI agent (this file).
-6.  `tool-call-processes.md`: Defines standardized tool call sequences for testing.
+4.  `tool-call-processes.md`: Defines standardized tool call sequences for testing.

 Consistent reference and updates to these files are crucial for maintaining context and guiding the integration process.